rayglover-ibm/cuda-bindings/docs/blog-article-pt2.md

 <br>

-## <a name="Part2-2"></a> Running the kernel
+## <a name="Part2-2"></a> Running kernels

 ![img](./fig-2.PNG)

-Now that we've fully implemented the operations on our `add` kernel for both CPU and GPU, we can wrap it in a public API which will be exposed through `include/cufoo.h`.
+Now that we've fully implemented the operations on our `add` kernel for both CPU and GPU, we can wrap it in a public API to be exposed through `include/cufoo.h`.
 Here is the declaration for `add`:

 ```c++
 maybe<int> add(int a, int b);